mpodlasin/mpodlasin-website/src/pages/articles/haskell-ii.md

 imaginaryFunction :: ComplexConfiguration -> OtherParameter -> Result
 ```

-Why we want to pass it as parameter instead of just having it "hard coded" inside the function.
+Why do we want to pass it as a parameter instead of just having it "hardcoded" inside the function?
 Who knows, perhaps different versions of our app need different configurations.
-Or perhaps we just need to change its value in out unit test suite.
+Or perhaps we just need to change its value in our unit test suite.

-If we do that, then, in the actual application, we can simply apply `imaginaryFunction` to a specific `ComplexConfiguration`:
+If we do that, then, in the actual app, we can simply apply `imaginaryFunction` to a specific `ComplexConfiguration`:

 ```hs
 configuredImaginaryFunction = imaginaryFunction config